meenzen/conduit-android/README.md

 # Conduit Android

-This is a experimental app that lets you run a [Conduit](https://gitlab.com/famedly/conduit) matrix server on your Android device.
+This is an experimental app that lets you run a [Conduit](https://gitlab.com/famedly/conduit) matrix server on your Android device.

 ## Contributing